How Much Does it Cost to Get a Design Patent: Everything You Need to Know

 U.S. Patent and Trademark fees are roughly $760 for a design patent, which includes $510 for government fees and $250 in attorney fees for smaller entities.
 For a micro-entity the government fee is $255.
 Larger businesses can be charged upwards of $1,020 for government fees.
 Attorney fees can range between $175 per hour for smaller entities all the way to $250 per hour for larger entities.

 If you need help understanding the costs associated with filing for a design patent, you can post your legal need on UpCounsel's marketplace.
-Lawyers on Upcounsel average 14 years of experience, including work with or on behalf of companies like Twilio and Stripe.
+Lawyers on Upcounsel average 14 years of experience, including work with or on behalf of companies like Airbnb and Menlo Ventures.